Marian Kelly

 Marian Kelly is a character in the Double Dragon and Kunio-kun series.
 She initially appeared as a damsel in distress in the 1987 Double Dragon, kidnapped by gang members, and must be rescued by protagonists Billy and Jimmy.
 She has been kidnapped multiple times through the series as well as murdered.
 In River City Girls 2, she is introduced as a powerful fighter with long white hair, having trained due to being frustrated by being kidnapped and assaulted so often.
 She was included in River City Girls at the request of developer WayForward Technologies, who got permission to use her.
 She also appears in the Double Dragon film, portrayed by Alyssa Milano.

 Marian has been identified as an iconic character due to how often she becomes a victim in Double Dragon.
-The way she is kidnapped was discussed, with critics stating that her victimization is framed through a sexual lens, including by Anita Sarkeesian.
-Her role and design in River City Girls was more well received, with multiple critics identifying it as an upgrade compared to her standard design.
+Her role and design in River City Girls was well received, with multiple critics identifying it as an upgrade compared to her standard design.